Key Takeaways

 According to research by BuzzSumo, they analyzed 10 million articles shared on LinkedIn.
 They found that articles that begin with “how to” had the most shares.

-Your readers most likely are searching for information because they want to know how to do something better.
+Your readers are most likely searching for information because they want to learn how to do something better.

 How-to articles and headlines help your readers learn how to do that something.